calliope-project/euro-calliope/docs/model/overview.md

 When you run the workflow, you can easily change the units and scale all values using the `scaling-factor` configuration parameters, see [Configuration](./customisation.md#configuration).
 The base units on which the scaling factors are applied are `1 MW`, `1 MWh`, `EUR`, and `km2`.
 So for example, the default unit for energy (100 GWh) is derived by scaling the base unit (1 MWh) with a scaling factor of `0.00001`.

+## Components and assumptions

+For an in-depth description of all model components and the data preprocessing steps, please read the [open-access article introducing euro-calliope in Joule](https://doi.org/10.1016/j.joule.2020.07.018).